w3c/wai-tutorials/source/forms/instructions.html.erb.md

 {:.newex}

 For simple use cases, providing instructions within the labels may be sufficient.
 While this approach tends to impact styling options, it is most reliable across different web browsers and assistive technologies.

+In the example below, the required format for the “Expiry Date” is indicated by “MM/YYYY” within the same label:

 {::nomarkdown}
 <%= sample_start %>